Dosage Form: tablet

-Mirtazapine clearance is decreased in patients with moderate [glomerular filtration rate (GFR)=11 to 39 mL/min/1.73 m2] and severe [GFR<10 mL/min/1.73 m2] renal impairment, and also in patients with hepatic impairment.
-Caution is indicated in administering mirtazapine to such patients (see CLINICAL PHARMACOLOGY and DOSAGE AND ADMINISTRATION).
+Mirtazapine clearance is decreased in patients with moderate [glomerular filtration rate (GFR) = 11-39 mL/min/1.73 m 2] and severe [GFR < 10 mL/min/1.73 m 2] renal impairment, and also in patients with hepatic impairment.
+Caution is indicated in administering mirtazapine to such patients (see CLINICAL PHARMACOLOGY and DOSAGE And ADMINISTRATION).

-Patients should be advised of the following issues and asked to alert their prescriber if these occur while taking mirtazapine.
+Patients should be advised of the following issues and asked to alert their prescriber if these occur while taking Mirtazapine Tablets, USP.

 Clinical Worsening and Suicide Risk